 This god seems to be giving George a pass on stealing, stealing the resources of the Iraqi people, on squandering the hard-earned tax dollars of United States citizens for an unnecessary war!
 Money that could be used to intelligently fight against terrorism is squandered in a way and in a war that creates more terrorists.
 Money that could be helping the elderly, the poor, the infirm here at home is instead lining the pockets of war profiteers from Halliburton and private mercenary militias like Blackwater.
 But George’s god says, "That’s cool, George."
 His god tells him to honor his father and mother, but when his father tells him not to occupy Iraq, George’s god counsels him to ignore his father.

 Well, I think we have a different understanding of those commandments here.
-And let’s not forget that most important one: thou shalt not kill.
+And let’s not forget that most important one: Thou shalt not kill.
 Thou shalt not kill or recklessly risk the lives of our brave men and women overseas.
 Over 3,000 dead.
 Over 50,000 wounded.
 Thou shalt not kill or needlessly risk the lives of Iraqi civilians.
 How many?
-50,000?
-200,000?
-400,000?
-650,000?
+Fifty thousand?
+Two hundred thousand?
+Four hundred thousand?
+Six hundred fifty thousand?
 Only God knows, George.
 Only God knows.

 AMY GOODMAN: Tim Robbins, Susan Sarandon, Jane Fonda and Sean Penn.